falexwolf/falexwolf.me/research.md

 ## Dynamical modeling of RNA velocity

 [<img src="../img/NatureBiotechCover2020-12.png" style="width: 120px; margin: 15px 20px 5px 0px"  align="left">](/publications#P28)
 The introduction of RNA velocity in single cells has opened up new ways of studying cellular differentiation in scRNA-seq [[LaManno18](https://www.nature.com/articles/s41586-018-0414-6/)].
 It describes the rate of gene expression change for an individual gene at a given time point based on the ratio of its spliced and unspliced mRNA.
-With [scVelo](https://scvelo.org), we solve the full transcriptional dynamics of splicing kinetics using a likelihood-based dynamical model to generalize RNA velocity to a wide variety of systems comprising transient cell states, which are common in development and in response to perturbations.With [Fabian Theis](https://scholar.google.de/citations?user=sqWpn2AAAAAJ).
+With [scVelo](https://scvelo.org), we solve the full transcriptional dynamics of splicing kinetics using a likelihood-based dynamical model to generalize RNA velocity to a wide variety of systems comprising transient cell states, which are common in development and in response to perturbations.
+With [Fabian Theis](https://scholar.google.de/citations?user=sqWpn2AAAAAJ).

 {P28}